 The combined application form for the MTR and TL1 training grant for MD/MTR candidates and instructions for submission are available by contacting the MTR Program Administration.
 For additional information, check out the MTR Application and TL1 Grant Funding.

 - Submit Master's Program Registration Form to the Combined Degree Office

 In addition to submitting an MTR application, Perelman medical students must also submit a Master’s Program Registration Form to Amy Nothelfer, Associate Director of the Combined Degree and Physician Scholar Programs Office (6th floor JMEC).

-Application deadline: October of third year (refer to MTR Program website for exact date; prior deadline was October 27, 2017)
+Application deadline: October of third year [refer to MTR Program website for exact date] (in 2018: October 26)

 Perelman medical students may apply to the MD/MTR program at any time during their first, second or third year of medical school.
 Decisions to award CTSA funding will be made beginning in the fall of the third year.

 For more information regarding the MD/MTR program, contact: